Ahmad-Khalid97/ArithmeticFormatter/README.md

 **- TimeCalculator**

-Details of the projects are provided in the README file in their respective folders.
+Details of the projects are provided in the README file located in their respective folders.